-How Do I Reheat Frozen Venison?
+How Do I Reheat Venison (from Frozen)?

 When you’re reheating venison, there are three main methods to choose between.
 You can reheat it using your oven, in a pan on the stove, or sous vide.
 Each method has its upsides and downsides, so choose wisely.

-Reheating Venison In The Oven
+Reheating Venison in the Oven